Recommended reading: Cicerone Isle of Wight walks.

 A fairly thick sea fog had rolled in this morning, which made for an atmospheric walk along the cliff top towards Chale.

-The erosion was clear to see on this coast, and parts of the path ran extremely close to the cliff edge.
-In places, you could see where the old coastal path had fallen away, and a new path had been made further inland.
+The erosion was clear to see on this coast.
+Parts of the path ran extremely close to the cliff edge.
+In places, you could see where the old coastal path had fallen away.

 The stretch from Blackgang Chine to Ventnor was my favourite part of the whole Isle of Wight coast path.
 The views from the down were spectacular (once the sun had burned away the sea fog) and the descent into St Lawrence was lovely.
 We gave Blackgang Chine a miss as we had visited the last time we were on the Isle of Wight, and we were on a bit of a clock to get back to Fishbourne for our ferry.
 It is definitely worth it if you’re walking with children, though.